LabSen/PokeMiner-PGM-Standalone-Frontend/README.md

     * *numba* provides better performance through JIT compilation
 5. Run `python3 scripts/create_db.py` from the command line

-6. Using HeidiSQL or another SQL Broswer/Editor connect to your database and run the /SQL Files/db_update.sql
+6. Using an SQL Broswer/Editor connect to your database and run the /SQL Files/`Database_Type`.sql

 7. Run `python3 scan.py` from your PokeMiner directory